 When Frazier and Ruffins were upperclassmen a young drummer named Byron Thomas joined them in the band room.
-The son of a DJ, he was already spinning in a group called New York Incorporated that included rapper Mia X. While Rebirth would bring rap into brass bands, Thomas would bring marching band and second line rhythms to hip-hop as Mannie Fresh.
+The son of a DJ, he was already spinning in a group called New York Incorporated with the rapper Mia X. While Rebirth would bring rap into brass bands, Thomas would bring marching band and second line rhythms to hip-hop as Mannie Fresh.
 In 1989, he produced a local hit for Gregory D called “Buck Jump Time,” a reference to second line dancing.
 Later he became the in-house producer for Cash Money Records, where he put together a remarkable string of gold and platinum albums in the 90s and 2000s, including Juvenile’s “400 Degreez.”

 About North Claiborne Avenue